Exetel Broadband Plans Review

 - NBN from $69.99

 - ADSL from $54.99

 Both ADSL2+ and NBN internet connections come with some modem and calling bundles, as well as extra charges depending on contract length:

-- NBN plans include fixed wireless connections
+- No lock-in NBN plans

 Exetel NBN Plans